 Finally, The embed view, doc view, form view, and chat view are additional options for the Page view.

-Slack offers desktop applications for macOS, Windows, Linux, Apple Watch, and mobile apps for iOS and Android.
+Slack offers macOS, Windows, Linux, Apple Watch, iOS, and Android applications.

 Like Slack, ClickUp is also available for all major platforms: Android, iPhone, iPad, macOS, Windows, Android Wear, Apple Watch, browser extensions, and the web.